Here, we’ll explore just what a WiFi extender is and help you select the right WiFi booster for your needs by picking the top 5 on the market.

-We’ve all been there-you're streaming your favorite show, or you’re paying bills online or you’re halfway through completing a work document and your WiFi signal gets too weak for your internet to run smoothly.
+We’ve all been there-you're streaming your favorite show, or you’re paying bills online or completing a work document and your WiFi signal gets too weak for your internet to run smoothly.

-If you have a strong Internet connection throughout your home, then your router is a strong one that may not need additional help transmitting signals.
+If you have a strong Internet connection throughout your home, then your router is a powerful one that may not need additional help transmitting signals.

 The device works by capturing existing WiFi signals in your home or office and then rebroadcasting them.
 Small in size, the WiFi extender can expand coverage to areas where your router either doesn’t reach at all or doesn’t reach well.
 It catches weak signals and retransmits a stronger one in return.